 Country of Origin

 The Australian Kelpie, also known as the ‘Kelpie’ or ‘Barb’, is named after the mythological kelpie, a shape shifting horse from Celtic folklore.
 By some theories the Australian Kelpie is actually of British origin, descending from the Collies of Northern England.
 Others believe the Australian Kelpie descends from black Australian Collies bred with the Australian dingo.
 By the latter theory, owners of pet dingoes registered them as Australian Kelpies because dingo ownership was illegal, later crossing their dingoes with genuine Australian Kelpies.
 Some physical similarities and breeding records lend credence to this theory.
 In either case, the Australian Kelpie in its modern form began in Australia in the 1860’s, when ‘King’s Kelpie’ was bred widely after winning a major herding competition.
 The Australian Kelpie is an adept herding dog, able to work with sheep, cattle, and poultry.
-The Australian Kelpie is not currently recognized by the American Kennel Club because it is more of a working dog then a show dog.
+The Australian Kelpie is recognized by the American Kennel Club as of 2017.
 It is a fairly popular herding breed, particularly in its native Australia.

 The Australian Kelpie has a shoulder height of 17-20 in (43-51 cm) and weighs 25-45 lbs (11-20 kg).
 It has a long, narrow head, with pricked ears for show dogs.
 Australian Kelpies have a compact body with small feet and low-set tail.
 Show Australian Kelpies are shorter and heavier than working Australian Kelpies.